 - complete the university scholarship application; and

-- complete the College of Engineering Transfer Scholarship application.
+- complete the Engineering Transfer Scholarship application.

 Education Abroad Scholarship